SalonenTeemu/react-web-store/react_frontend/README.md

 ## Run the app

-- run `npm run frontend` to run the frontend in port 3000.
+- run `npm run frontend` to run the frontend in port 3000 and run it in watch mode.